1urBr0th3r/SpotyDownloader/README.md

 to get everything you need, just do SpotyDownloader.exe --help. there it explains everything there is to do to get the required data. in case of bugs, send an email to: angelo.mario.boni@gmail.com

+P.S.
+I had to use Google drive because GitHub blocked me for post >25mb files.
+Just download the zip and extract